Title: On the Wings of Unexpected Change

 When Sheppard settled down to nap, Rodney was happy to let him.
 The Major was an imposing figure as a human, but even more so as a wolf.
 His thoughts were interrupted by a light whine and he looked under the table at the room’s other occupant.
 Sheppard had his head on his paws, eyes closed and whining slightly.

 Checking the time, the scientist tried not to smack his own face in realization.
-It had been hours since Sheppard had shown up and the other man hadn’t eaten.
+It had been hours since Sheppard had shown up and the other man hadn’t eaten much of anything at the party and nothing since.
 “Dr. Weir, can I get something with a lot of meat in it brought up to my lab?”

 “Rodney?
 What is going on?
 Have you figured out what the large canine was doing in the halls?”
 Weir demanded.